 Connecting with your audience can translate to your viewers feeling like they are part of your journey rather than just observing it.
 Inviting your viewers into your world and making them feel apart of something creates an immediate connection.

-Everyone wants to belong and find a like minded group of people and you can give this to your viewers by creating a community on YouTube.
+Everyone wants to belong and find a like minded group of people.
+You can give this sense of belonging to your viewers by creating a community on YouTube.
 Building a strong community on YouTube is a sure way to foster highly engaged and loyal superfans, the ones who will be sharing your content far and wide.

 Tips for connecting with your audience and building a community on YouTube: